{{flagHref}}

 ~14 g/cm³

-Estimated density for solid Berkelium
+Estimated density for solid berkelium

-For further information please visit Stanford Advanced Materials (SAM).
+For details, please refer to Stanford Advanced Materials (SAM).

 Common Uses

-Synthesis Methods
+Preparation Methods

 Frequently Asked Questions

-What is Berkelium?
+What is berkelium?

-What are the common uses of Berkelium?
+What are the common uses of berkelium?

-Why is Berkelium rarely used in industry?
+Why is Berkelium used so rarely in industry?

 About the author